cybrilla/rta-docs/docs/capabilities/sip-monthly.md

     </TabItem>
 </Tabs>

+## Cancellation
+You can cancel a SIP anytime when the fulfillment is in `PENDING` OR `ONGOING` states.

+When cancelled
+1. No future instalments will be generated
+2. Instalments already generated but waiting for the payment debit - will have no impact (the debit will happen as per the schedule)
+3. Instalments already generated and payment debit happened - will have no impact (units will be allotted after processing)

 ## API

 In the `on_search` callback, scheme plans supporting monthly sip will have a fulfillment of type = `SIP` and `THRESHOLDS.FREQUENCY` tag = `P1M`.